 Typically, it is assumed that parts do not disintegrate into several physical compounds.

-Parts can be instantiated at different locations of a product, e.g. wheels in a car etc.
+Parts can be instantiated at different locations of a product, e.g. wheels in a car.

 Parts can be mirrored on a symmetry plane of the model, e.g. front doors of a car.